Shyam-Chen/MJML-Starter/README.md

 #### +Backend
 * Express and Mongoose
 * Mocha and Chai
-* Nodemon and PM2
-* Mongo and Robomongo
+* Nodemon and Robomongo
-* Nginx and Varnish
+* PM2, Nginx and Varnish
 * Heroku and MLab
 * Google Compute Engine